match either 'cat' or 'dog'

 => "best X"

-Another example with gsub to drive home the issue.
+Another example with gsub to drive home the issue:

 >> words = 'ear xerox at mare part learn eye'

-# this is going to be same as: gsub(/ar/, 'X')
+# same as: gsub(/ar/, 'X')

 >> words.gsub(/ar|are|art/, 'X')